Topological convexity in complex surfaces: The structure of

 Recall that $\J(M)=\J(\R\times M)$ can be identified with the set of homotopy classes of plane fields on $M$, which was computed and applied in \cite{Ann}.
-In this special case, the present $\Gamma(J,s)$ equals the previous $\Gamma(\xi,s)$ \cite[Remark 2 following Corollary~4.9]{Ann}, although the present version is more general and perhaps more natural.
-We now complete the computation of $\Omega(M)\cong\J(M)$ as in \cite{Ann}, and then define the remaining invariant $\tilde{\Theta}$ in our additional generality.
+In this special case, our present $\Gamma(J,s)$ equals the previous $\Gamma(\xi,s)$ \cite[Remark 2 following Corollary~4.9]{Ann}, although the present version is more general and perhaps more natural.
+We now complete the computation of $\Omega(M)\cong\J(M)$ as in \cite{Ann}, then define the remaining invariant $\tilde{\Theta}$ in our additional generality and use it to prove the remaining theorems of Section~\ref{TPC}.

 \begin{prop} Each $\phi\in\Omega(M)$ lies in an orbit isomorphic to the $\Z$-space $\Z/2\di[\phi]$, where $[\phi]$ denotes the homology class of any 1-manifold in $M$ that when suitably framed represents $\phi$. \end{prop}